To,

 42. ACKNOWLEDGEMENT:

-Your Directors wish to place on record their appreciation and sincere thanks to the
+Your directors wish to place on record their appreciation and sincere thanks to the

 State Governments, Government agencies, Banks & Financial Institutions, customers,